 Years ago Far Fung Places launched its exploratory small yacht cruises in eastern Indonesia in conjunction with a renowned Indonesian explorer, art curator, and lecturer.
 We charter yachts designed for a maximum of 15 travelers, so that our impact on these fragile isolated cultures will be minimal.
 Unlike larger cruise ships, our shallow-draught yachts are able to access remote islands.
 The experiences you will have with the local people are genuine, not staged for travelers.
 The artwork is profound, much of it done in hardwood like ironwood, and not made commercially for tourism.
 Nightly talks on the cultures, traditions, and artistic creations will expand your appreciation for these indigenous people.
 We want our footprint to be small; therefore, our exploratory cruises are limited in size and number.

-Description of our very special 2019 and 2020 Exploratory Cruises:
+Description of our very special 2020 Exploratory Cruise:

 Join Kathleen Fung and Phyllis Hischier, a renowned expert on the Asmat culture, as we cruise into the jungles of West Papua, Indonesia, and visit the Asmat people.
 We are chartering the luxury Mutiara Yacht, a 47-metre double mast yacht that closely resembles an18th century North Atlantic schooner.